markotomcik/junction2021_reactnative/README.md

 ### What just happened?
 Am I really ready to go?

 Yes!!
-The starter project is a native Android skeleton app that:
+The starter project is a React Native skeleton app that:

 - has the main HMS Kits added as dependencies
 - has all relevant permissions added to the Android manifest